guacsec/guac-docs/guac-ontology.md

 published vulnerability with an assigned CVE number, signed by a specific vulnerability database.

-- Query the GUAC Graph such that based on the artifact nodes of the software, Can you reach the CVE evidence, then the vulnerability database ?
+- Query the GUAC Graph such that based on the artifact nodes of the software, can you reach the CVE evidence, then the vulnerability database?
 If yes, then the software is vulnerable to it.

 **Example diagram**

-**_Query_:** Is artifact C affected by CVE#2 and has that report been done by the national vulnerability database?
+**_Query_:** Is artifact C affected by CVE#2, and has that report been done by the national vulnerability database?
 **_Approach_:** From Identity tree, determine which nodes belong to that class of identities.
 Is there a path from the artifact -> CVE -> any node in the class